This Sunday morning I received the second best email of my life. It read:

 But the second time I surrounded myself with an almost fail-proof scaffolding.
-And I was disappointed, but OK.
+And I was disappointed, but okay.

-Actually, I was better than OK.
+Actually, I was better than okay.
 I was quite pleased with myself and pleasantly surprised at the effectiveness of setting my own benchmarks for my own success.

 Even the academic in charge of the selection process – who knew how important the internship was to me – was surprised I wasn’t more upset when he delivered the bad news.